qur/withmock/scenarios/README.txt

 basic           - a basic "does this work at all" test.

+basic_stdlib    - similar to basic, but mocking a stdlib package

 interface       - do we generate a Mock that implements any interface in the
                   package?